The Later Years (6-18)

 - When investing for your children, or working out an inheritance for them, it may be a good idea to reflect on how the world’s richest investor, Warren Buffett views the subject.
 He has always said he would give his children “enough money so they would feel they can do anything but not so much that they could do nothing.”

 - When your children go to buy their new toys, show them how to search different websites to find the best deal.
 Depending on their level of computer skill, they may be able to teach you how to do it better!

-- Get your child to collect vouchers, coupons and specials from pamphlets and newspapers.
+- Get your child to collect vouchers, coupons and specials from pamphlets/newspapers/dockets.
 Take these on your grocery shop and give a percentage of any money saved to the child.

 - Small change that’s fallen from the pockets of clothing when doing the laundry gets to be kept by the child who does the washing.
-Washerwoman’s bonus, as my mum calls it.
+Washerwoman’s bonus, as my mum used to call it.

 - If you have a garage sale to make some space at home, involve your kids in deciding what they can offer for the sale from the toys they no longer use.
 Get them to set the price for those items and take the money for the sales.